j5155/DiscordQOTDBot/README.md

 2) in the files of posted questions
 ### Todo:
 Run at midnight every day (done)
+Change program to use awaits so discord.py actually works (done-ish?)
 Get the questions from discord (not done)
 Save the question picked to a file (not done)
 Pick from the questions in discord not in the file (not done)